 - National Credit Union Association website

-Do you prefer credit unions over banks?
+Do you prefer credit unions to banks?
 Let us know in the comments below or on our Facebook page.

-This article was originally published on MoneyTalksNews.com as '9 Reasons Credit Unions Are Better Than Big Banks'.
+This article was originally published on MoneyTalksNews.com as '9 Reasons to Love Credit Unions (And Not Big Banks)'.

 More from Money Talks News